Orange County Register: Founding

 In 1905, printers Frank Ormer and Fred Unholz moved from San Diego to Santa Ana and then gathered the support of around a dozen local investors to form the Register Publishing Co.'
 The business published the Santa Ana Daily Evening that November.
 J. P. Baumgartner purchased a three-fourths interest in September 1906 from James McFadden, E.N.
 Smiley, E.S.
 Wallace, and others.
 Baumgartner was a well known local newspaper man, public speaker and editorial essayist who owned the Long Beach Press.
 Two decades later he sold the Register in 1927 to J. Frank Burke, who previously owned and co-founded the Elyria Chronicle Telegram in Ohio.
 Baumgartner walked away with $750,000, went into banking and helped establish a local bank.

 Around 1928 a rival paper called the Santa Ana Times was founded by M.C. and D.E.
 Maloney.
 Burke acquired the Times in 1930 and absorbed it into the Register.
 It was rumored the transaction was the first step in a sale of the Register to Ira C. Copley.
 Another rival paper called The Santa Ana Journal was soon launched by the publishers of the Ventura County Star.
 It appeared the Star could buy the Register.
 Instead, Burke sold it in 1935 to Raymond C. Hoiles, who owned the Bucyrus Telegraph-Forum and co-owned The Alliance Review with his elder brother.
-He also previously two other Ohio newspapers (the Mansfield News and Lorain Times-Herald) until selling them a few years prior to Brush-Moore Newspapers.
+He also previously owned two other Ohio newspapers (the Mansfield News and Lorain Times-Herald) until selling them a few years prior to Brush-Moore Newspapers.
 Burke and Hoiles both operated papers in Lorain County and became associated after Burke sold Hoiles the Bucyrus Telegraph-Forum.